tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/firstdifference.md

 The first-difference (FD) estimator is the first method we discuss to control for fixed effects and address the problem of omitted variables.
 By taking the first-difference within each cross-section, it eliminates the firm-specific effects that remain constant over time.
 Examples of unobserved entity-specific fixed effects in our model include factors like managerial quality, level of risk aversion, or technological advancements within firms.

+{{% tip %}}
+**Practical application of FD estimator**
+The Fixed Effects (FE) model discussed in the next [building block](/within) is often the preferred choice in practice to address the problem of omitted variables.
+The FD estimator can be seen as a technical intermediary step between the Pooled OLS and the FE model.
+{{% /tip %}}

 ## First-difference estimator

 The objective of the FD estimator is to eliminate firm-specific effects that do no vary over time, denoted by the variable $\alpha_{i}$.
 This is achieved by taking the first-difference of the variables within each cross-section.